nsoperations/Carthage/README.md

 ## Change Log

+### 0.36.3+nsoperations

+- Fixed bug where local binary caching would not work if CARTHAGE_CACHE_COMMAND environment variable was not present and the dependency was not a GitHub dependency.
+- Fixed bug where non-existent dependencies supplied to carthage build would result in all dependencies being built.

 ### 0.36.2+nsoperations

 - Fixed bug where build would fail for frameworks where the framework name differs from the dependency name.